 An experimental P2P browser, which uses Dat as an alternative to HTTP.

-Dat uses rabin file-chunking and append-only feeds verified by merkle trees to securely distribute mutable files with "live" update-pushing through a peer-to-peer network.
-Peers are discovered using multiple overlapping networks (DHT, DNS, mUDP) and contacted via TCP or UTP.
+Dat uses append-only feeds verified by merkle trees to securely distribute mutable files with "live" update-pushing through a peer-to-peer network.
+Peers are discovered using multiple overlapping networks (DHT, DNS, mUDP) and data transfered via encrypted TCP or UTP connections.

 Archives are identified by ed25519 public-keys or sha256 hashes encoded as 64-character hex strings, making the URLs hostless and globally unique.

 The site you are currently viewing is served at

 Dat generalizes concepts from certificate transparency to provide its security guarantees.
 All updates are written to a flattened merkle-tree (the feed) which is signed by the identifying public-key.
 Data-feeds are distributed uniformly to all peers, and authors are unable to split the change history or serve alternative versions of an archive without detection.